 All this, say Tugendhaft and other health experts, is linked largely to sugar consumption.
 The World Health Organisation (WHO) advises limiting your sugar consumption to six to 12 teaspoons a day – this is half the current South African average.
 “Most fizzy drinks have nine teaspoons of sugar, and fruit juices 10, with no nutritional benefits, and sugar is particularly harmful to health in liquid form,” Tugendhaft says.

-The proposed sugar tax
+The proposed sugar tax in South Africa

 Drinks affected would include still and carbonated soft drinks, sweetened fruit juices and iced teas, sports drinks, energy drinks, vitamin waters, lemonade, squashes and cordials.
-Drinks with natural sugars, like plain milk and 100% pure fruit juice, wouldn’t be taxed.
+Drinks with natural sugars, like plain milk and 100% pure fruit juice, won't be taxed.

 Where else in the world are sugar taxes imposed?